the-turing-way/the-turing-way/book/content/make/make.md

 ### Advanced: Generating Rules using Call

-*This section continues on the tutorial above and demonstrates a feature of Make for automatic generation of rules.*
+*This section continues the tutorial above and demonstrates a feature of Make for automatic generation of rules.*

 In a data science pipeline, it may be quite common to apply multiple scripts to the same data (for instance when you're comparing methods or testing